matthewfeickert-talks/talk-uc-berkeley-research-seminar-2024/talk.md

 .kol-2-3[
 .huge[
 * As a "data physicist" have privileged opportunity to work among multiple scientific communities
-* Care about .bold[reusable] open science to be able to push particle physics forward at the .bold[community scale]
+* Care about .bold[reusable] open science to be able to push the physical sciences forward at the .bold[community scale]
    - The challenges of the next decade provide wonderful research environments that will require interdisciplinary knowledge exchange to fully engage
 * Today I'll share .bold[high level] views of deeply .bold[technical problems] ]